-Make a batch of these Healthy Chocolate Chip Cookies, loaded with oatmeal, chocolate, dried fruit, and coconut, to share with the family!
+Make a batch of these Healthy Chocolate Chip Cookies, loaded with oatmeal, chocolate, dried fruit, and coconut, to share with the family.
+They’re a perfect dessert or special snack that the kids and the adults in the family will dig into.

 Healthy Chocolate Chip Cookies